tungtylee/fast-classify-exoplanet/README.md

 ## AI Usage Declaration

-In the spirit of transparency, we want to acknowledge the use of AI in this project.
-AI-powered tools were occasionally used to assist in the development of small scripts and code snippets.
-Furthermore, AI was utilized to help draft, refine, and format parts of the documentation, including this README file.
+In the spirit of transparency, we want to detail our use of AI tools throughout this project.
+We utilized various models for specific tasks:
+- **Code Development:** OpenAI's GPT models were used to write and revise some Python functions.
+Google's Gemini was instrumental in building the Streamlit UI based on our original analysis scripts.
+- **Documentation & Content:** Gemini also assisted in drafting, refining, and formatting this README and other documentation.
+- **Creative Assets:** Our team photo was generated using a GPT-based image generator, and the text-to-speech narration in our introduction video was created with Kokoro TTS.

+We believe in crediting these powerful tools for their role in our development process.

 ## Contributing